 De-Mystifying the New Compliance Manual & Its Impact on the Program Requirements

-- Do you have written agreements in place for services provided via contract and/or formal referral and do your agreements include all required provisions?
+- Do you have HRSA-compliant written agreements in place for in-scope services provided by contract and/or formal referral?

-- Are your providers appropriately credentialed and privileged and do your quality improvement systems meet all current standards?
+- Are your providers appropriately credentialed and privileged and does your quality improvement system meet all current standards?

 - Have you fully implemented the sliding fee discount program requirements?